PoisotLab/ms_metaweb_perspectives/README.md

 establishing the interactions between these species is difficult.

-Following the definition of @Dunne2006NetStr, a metaweb is the ecological network analogue to the species pool; specifically, it inventories *potential* interactions between species for a spatially delimited area (and so captures the
-$\gamma$ diversity of interactions).
-The metaweb is not a prediction of the network at a specific point within the spatial area it covers: it will have a different structure, notably by having a larger connectance [see *e.g.*
-@Wood2015EffSpa] and complexity [see *e.g.* @Galiana2022EcoNet], from any of
-these local networks.
-These local networks (capturing the $\alpha$ diversity of interactions) are a subset of the metaweb's species and their interactions, and have been called "metaweb realizations" [@Poisot2015SpeWhy].
+Following the definition of @Dunne2006NetStr, a metaweb is the ecological network analogue to the species pool; specifically, it inventories all *potential* interactions between species for a spatially delimited area (and so captures the $\gamma$ diversity of interactions).
+The metaweb is not a prediction of the network at a specific point within the spatial area it covers: it will have a different structure, notably by having a larger connectance [see *e.g.* @Wood2015EffSpa] and complexity [see *e.g.* @Galiana2022EcoNet], from any of these local networks.
+These local networks (which capture the $\alpha$ diversity of interactions) are a subset of the metaweb's species and their interactions, and have been called "metaweb realizations" [@Poisot2015SpeWhy].
 Differences between local networks and their metawebs are due to chance, species abundance and co-occurrence, local environmental conditions, and local distribution of functional traits, among others.
-Yet, recent results by @Saravia2021EcoNet strongly suggest that the local realizations only respond weakly to local
+Yet, recent results by
-conditions: instead, they reflect constraints inherited by the structure of their metaweb.
+@Saravia2021EcoNet strongly suggest that the local realizations only respond weakly to local conditions: instead, they reflect constraints inherited by the structure of their metaweb.
 This establishes the metaweb structure as the core goal of predictive network ecology, as it is a required information to accurately produce downscaled, local predictions.

 Because the metaweb represents the joint effect of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBio], it holds valuable